 Who is Generation Z?

 Generation Z is made up of people born after 1997 and represents 27 percent of the total population (78 million) in the U.S.1 For them, being connected via a mobile device is completely natural and necessary, as they haven’t lived in a world without it.
-Eight-four percent of 12 to 17-year-olds, and almost half (41 percent) of children under the age of 11 own a smart phone.
+Eighty-four percent of 12 to 17-year-olds, and almost half (41 percent) of children under the age of 11 own a smart phone.
 They’re constantly “online” and interacting with friends, on social media and seeking entertainment through their screens.
 This provides businesses with a unique opportunity to target and attract this demographic in various digital spaces.

 Mobile-Friendly is a Must